SaeedMotedaveli/android-weather-library/README.md

 # MT Weather Library
-#### An android library for request weather from multi provider
+#### An android library for request weather from different providers
-*For testing library, please have a look at the Demo Project (demo) or download apk file from [here](https://github.com/SaeedMotedaveli/android-weather-library/releases/download/beta-01/android-weather-library-demo.apk).*
+*For testing library, please have a look at the Demo Project (demo) or download apk file from [here](https://github.com/SaeedMotedaveli/android-weather-library/releases).*

 <img src="/assets/demo-preview.png" />